SHughes96/Data-Visualisation/README.md

 The plot below displays the corrective movement data recorded for a single optical fibre being placed multiple times by a positioning robot.
 Each row represents a type of movement, either a movement from one coordinate to another, a movement from a coordinate to its park position, or a movement from its park position to a coordinate.

-From left to right the panels represent the number of sigma clipping iterations applied to the display its impact on the number of data points excluded by the process, as well as the mean offset.
+From left to right the panels represent the number of sigma clipping iterations applied recursively to display its impact on the number of data points excluded by the process, as well as the mean offset.

-This plot was designed to investigate the filtering level needed for new data to prevent extreme values from skewing the corrective offset applied to each movement over time.
+This plot was designed to investigate the filtering level needed for new data to prevent extreme values from skewing the corrective offset applied to the fibre movements over time.

 Please see my Calibration Database repository for the source code used to generate the data for these plots.
 ![alt Sigma Clipping](data_vis_examples/Fibre_192_sigma_clipping.png)